China Airlines Flight 605: Accident

-Flight 605 touched down more than 2,100 ft past the runway's displaced threshold, at a speed of 150 knot, following an IGS runway 13 approach.
-Tropical Storm Ira was generating 20 knot crosswinds on that runway, gusting to 38 knot, from a heading of 070 degrees.
+At 11:36 am local time, flight 605 touched down more than 2,100 ft past the runway's displaced threshold, at a speed of 150 knot, following an IGS runway 13 approach.
+Typhoon Ira was generating 20 knot crosswinds on that runway, gusting to 38 knot, from a heading of 070 degrees.

 The pilots received several computer-generated wind shear and glide slope deviation warnings, and observed severe airspeed fluctuations, during the last mile before touchdown.
 The captain, who was the pilot flying, disconnected the auto-pilot and began flying the plane manually.
 He also disconnected the auto-throttle as he was dissatisfied with its performance.
-After the aircraft landed, the First Officer took control of the plane and attempted to keep the aircraft on the centerline.
-However, his inputs were too severe and the Captain was forced to aid him.
-Meanwhile, the Captain inadvertently increased engine power rather than activating the thrust reversers.
-The auto brakes were set at only the number two level and then were turned off seconds after touchdown due to the increase in power.
+After the aircraft landed, the first officer took control of the plane and attempted to keep the aircraft on the centerline (of the runway).
+However, his inputs were too severe and the captain was forced to aid him.
+Meanwhile, the captain inadvertently increased engine power rather than activating the thrust reversers.
+The auto-brakes were set at only the number two level and then were turned off seconds after touchdown due to the increase in power.
 The speedbrakes were extended briefly, but then retracted, also due to the power increase.
 This caused the plane to "float", making the brakes ineffective until the speed brakes were extended again.
 When the First Officer finally noticed that the auto-brakes were disarmed and the thrust reversers had not deployed, the captain immediately applied manual braking and thrust reversal.

 The captain deliberately turned the plane to the left when he realized the plane would overrun the runway and hit the approach lighting system (ALS) for runway 31.
 That action caused a "ground loop", making the plane slide off the left side of the runway into Victoria Harbour.
 The plane came to rest in shallow water, with a heading of almost 180 degrees out from the direction of runway 13.